mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.Search.md

 #### Constructor
-Initializes a new instance of the
+Initializes a new instance
- *See: !:WrappedVectorStore*class.

 ##### Parameters
-* *wrapped:* The vector store to wrap.
+* *factory:* The vector store to wrap.